 What you really need is a resolution to keep your job, say job placement experts who insist that 2012 will be a pivotal year.

-This is the year that "Employers are definitely turning their attention toward retention and recruiting," said John Challenger, CEO of the outplacement employment giant Challenger, Gray and Christmas.
+"Employers are definitely turning their attention toward retention and recruiting" this year, said John Challenger, CEO of the outplacement employment giant Challenger, Gray and Christmas.

-While greater focus on employee retention is welcome news, employees shouldn’t relax.
+While more attention on employee retention is welcome news, employees shouldn't relax.

 "Companies are concerned about losing talented workers, but they also know that the labor pool is full of willing and able candidates.
 So if you have a job, your workplace resolutions should be focused on keeping it as well as putting yourself in a position for a possible salary increase or promotion," Challenger said.
 "Those who want to keep or improve their positions in the new year are not going to do so by flying under the radar."

 The problem is no one knows for sure on which side of the employment seesaw they will land.

 Recent employer surveys from manufacturing associations and the Federal Reserve Bank suggest employers are finally in the mood to hire.
 But economists say the European debt crisis, weak U.S. housing markets and government spending cuts could bring disaster to the job front.

 So, job keepers and job hunters need to be resolute and aggressive, job coaches say.
 For those looking to keep their jobs, Challenger offers these resolutions: